Lab 6 - Line Estimation

 rclcpp::Subscription<std_msgs::msg::UInt16MultiArray>::SharedPtr line_sensors_subscriber_;

-void on_line_sensors_msg(std::shared_ptr<std_msgs::msg::UInt16MultiArray> msg);
+void on_line_sensors_msg(const std_msgs::msg::UInt16MultiArray::SharedPtr& msg);

 float estimate_continuous_line_pose(float left_value, float right_value);

-DiscreteLinePose estimate_descrete_line_pose(float l_norm, float r_norm);
+DiscreteLinePose estimate_discrete_line_pose(float l_norm, float r_norm);

 };

-#include <iostream>
+#include <cstdint>

 #include <gtest/gtest.h>

-TEST(LineEstimator, line_estimator_test_1) {
+TEST(LineEstimator, BasicDiscreteEstimation) {

 uint16_t left_value = 0;